-Ministry of Public Health supervises the administration of medical services provided by public medical and hospital centers.
+Ministry of Public Health oversees and administers the provision of medical benefits through public medical centers.

-Dependents of young workers conscripted into military service are eligible for assistance from the Social Security Fund.
-Cash benefits and institutional care is available for families whose head of household is unemployed due to health, disability, or other justifiable causes, and has insufficient income for food and medicine for the family or for basic household needs.
+Dependents of young workers conscripted into military service are eligible for assistance from social security.
+Cash benefits are available for families whose head of household is unemployed due to health, disability, or other justifiable causes, and has insufficient income for food and medicine or basic household needs.